DerekD624/WHSTechNotes/journal.md

 # Febuary 3, 2025
 1. Air Traffic Control Systems – How do computer algorithms manage airspace and prevent collisions?
 AI it helps contollers make decisions by scaninng data.
 2. Automation & AI in Aviation – The role of autopilot systems, real-time alerts, and AI-driven decision-making.
+3. Software Errors & Bugs – How can coding flaws or miscommunication between different software systems contribute to accidents?
+Coding flaws and miscommunication can lead to unpredictable system behavior and incorrect decision-making, contrubing to